-Patients should be informed to take Gleevec exactly as prescribed, not to change their dose or to stop taking Gleevec unless they are told to do so by their doctor.
-If patients miss a dose they should be advised to take their dose as soon as possible unless it is almost time for their next dose in which case the missed dose should not be taken.
-A double dose should not be taken to make up for any missed dose.
-Patients should be advised to take Gleevec with a meal and a large glass of water.
+Advise patients to take Gleevec exactly as prescribed, not to change their dose or to stop taking Gleevec unless they are told to do so by their doctor.
+If the patient missed a dose of Gleevec, the patient should take the next scheduled dose at its regular time.
+The patient should not take two doses at the same time.
+Advise patients to take Gleevec with a meal and a large glass of water [see DOSAGE AND ADMINISTRATION].

-Patients should be advised not to take any other medications, including over-the-counter medications such as herbal products without talking to their doctor or pharmacist first.
-Examples of other medications that should not be taken with Gleevec are warfarin, erythromycin, and phenytoin.
-Patients should also be advised to tell their doctor if they are taking or plan to take iron supplements.
-Patients should also avoid grapefruit juice and other foods known to inhibit CYP3A4 while taking Gleevec.
+Gleevec and certain other medicines such as warfarin, erythromycin, and phenytoin, including over-the-counter medications such as herbal products, can interact with each other.
+Advise patients to tell their doctor if they are taking or plan to take iron supplements.
+Avoid grapefruit juice and other foods known to inhibit CYP3A4 while taking Gleevec [see DRUG INTERACTIONS].

-Patients should be advised that growth retardation has been reported in children and pre-adolescents receiving Gleevec.
+Advise patients that growth retardation has been reported in children and pre-adolescents receiving Gleevec.
 The long term effects of prolonged treatment with Gleevec on growth in children are unknown.
-Therefore, close monitoring of growth in children under Gleevec treatment is recommended.
+Therefore, closely monitor growth in children under Gleevec treatment [see WARNINGS AND PRECAUTIONS].

-Patients should be advised that they may experience undesirable effects such as dizziness, blurred vision or somnolence during treatment with Gleevec.
-Therefore, caution patients about driving a car or operating machinery.
+Advise patients that they may experience side effects such as dizziness, blurred vision or somnolence during treatment with Gleevec.
+Therefore, caution patients about driving a car or operating machinery [see WARNINGS AND PRECAUTIONS].

 This monograph has been modified to include the generic and brand name in many instances.

 Gleevec - User Reviews

 Gleevec User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration